-5.1 Except where the investment policy of the Company is inconsistent with this, up to 100% in value of the property of the Company may be invested in units in other collective investment schemes (hereafter a "second scheme") although not more than 35% in value of the Scheme Property is to consist of the units of any one second scheme.
+5.1 Except where the investment policy of the Company is inconsistent with this, up to 100% in value of the property of the Company may be invested in units in other collective investment schemes (hereafter a second scheme) although not more than 35% in value of the Scheme Property is to consist of the units of any one second scheme.
 Investment may be made in a second scheme managed by the ACD or an associate of the ACD.
-Investment may only be made in second schemes whose maximum annual management charge does not exceed 5%.